 At Confederation Centre of the Arts we celebrate the origins and evolution of Canada through a rich variety of heritage and arts programming.
-The Centre was opened in 1964 in Charlottetown, PEI, to commemorate the historic 1864 Charlottetown Conference.
-Today we aim to inspire Canadians to consider our country’s past, present and future through musical theatre, visual arts and interactive experiences – truly the Centre for all Canadians.
+We aim to inspire Canadians to consider our country’s past, present, and future through performing arts, visual arts, and interactive learning experiences – truly the Centre for all Canadians.